xizon/Uix-Page-Builder/readme.txt

 = 1.3.1 (August 31, 2017) =

-* Simplifies the templates directory for theme developer customization.
+* Upgraded core API for theme developer customization.
 * Added a new module type: Slider (new).
 * Added "Classic" template (new).
 * Improved using instructions.
 * Optimized template file(.xml) structure.
 * Fixed a small bug when the template was exported.
+* Fixed an issue for the layout of the html editor & textarea in page builder.